 DEPRECIATION AND AMORTIZATION

-Depreciation and Amortization expenses for the year ended December 31, 2019 were \$353 compared to \$384 for the year ended December 31, 2018.
-Depreciation and Amortization expenses decreased primarily due certain equipment becoming fully depreciated.
+Depreciation and amortization expense for the year ended December 31, 2020 was \$337 compared to \$353 for the year ended December 31, 2019.
+Depreciation and amortization expense decreased primarily due to certain equipment becoming fully depreciated.

 OTHER INCOME/(EXPENSES)